REASONABLE ACCOMMODATIONS PROCEDURES

 Notice - Accommodations for Disabilities due to PREGNANCY

-Once the request has been made, the designated party will meet with the program participant or employee to clarify the request and only if necessary, request that the employee or participant submit medical documentation. (e.g., the medical limitation is not obvious and/or the nexus between the accommodation request and the self-identified disability is unclear.).
-The designated party may contact the DHMH Office of Equal Opportunity Programs (OEOP) Equal Access Compliance Unit (EACU) for guidance; or submit the request for a reasonable accommodation directly to EACU.
-If the request is submitted directly to EACU, the DHMH Equal Access Compliance Manager will discuss with both the requesting party and employer/public entity the nature of the reasonable accommodation request, the possibilities of granting the accommodation and alternatives for resolving the matter.
+Once the request has been made, the designated party will meet with the program participant or employee to clarify the request and only if necessary, request that the employee or participant submit sufficient medical documentation. (e.g., the medical limitation is not obvious and/or the nexus between the accommodation request and the self-identified disability is unclear.)
+The designated party may contact the MDH Office of Equal Opportunity Programs (OEOP) Equal Access Compliance Unit (EACU) for guidance; or submit the request for a reasonable accommodation directly to EACU.
+If the request is submitted directly to EACU, the MDH Equal Access Compliance Manager will discuss with both the requesting party and employer/public entity the nature of the reasonable accommodation request, the possibilities of granting the accommodation and alternatives for resolving the matter.

 The employee or program participant must be promptly notified of the outcome of their accommodations request after the interactive process has been completed and all necessary documentation is reviewed.
 Information obtained by the employer regarding the medical condition or history of the applicant or employee must be maintained on separate forms and in separate files from the personnel record.
-This information is treated as a confidential medical record and shall only be disclosed to supervisors or managers that are related to the accommodation, first aid and safety personnel, when appropriate (e.g., emergency medical treatment is required) and government officials investigating compliance with the ADA.
+This information is treated as a confidential medical record and shall only be disclosed to supervisors or managers that are related to the accommodation, first aid and safety personnel, when appropriate (e.g., emergency medical treatment is required) and government officials investigating compliance with the ADAAA.

-Any person who alleges discrimination on the basis of disability, including alleged failure to accommodate, in the provision of employment, services, activities, programs or benefits by DHMH may file a complaint with OEOP.
+Any person who alleges discrimination on the basis of disability, including alleged failure to accommodate, in the provision of employment, services, activities, programs or benefits by MDH may file a complaint with OEOP.
 All complaints or suspicions of potential discrimination, harassment or retaliation will be promptly investigated.

-Internal complaints may be filed in writing or by contacting the DHMH Equal Access Compliance Manager.
+Internal complaints may be filed in writing or by contacting the MDH Equal Access Compliance Manager.
 Complaints filed with OEOP, must be filed no later than 30 calendar days after the alleged violation, by contacting:

 Within 15 calendar days of receipt of the complaint, the complainant will be contacted to discuss the complaint and possible informal resolutions, including mediation.
-Within 15 days after the discussion or 30 days after the complaint has been filed, the DHMH Equal Access Compliance Manager will notify the complainant of the Department’s decision or will request an extension pending further need for investigation.
+Within 15 days after the discussion or 30 days after the complaint has been filed, the MDH Equal Access Compliance Manager will notify the complainant of the Department’s decision or will request an extension pending further need for investigation.
 The Equal Access Compliance Manager will make every attempt to resolve the complaint as soon as possible.

 Parties may also file an external complaint with the Maryland Commission on Civil Rights, 6 St. Paul Street, Suite 900, Baltimore, Maryland 21202, 410-767-8600 (Phone), 410-333-1841 (Fax), within 180 days of the alleged violation or the Equal Employment Opportunity Commission, 10 South Howard Street, Baltimore, Maryland, 21202, 1-800-669-4000 (Phone), 410-962-4270 (Fax) within 300 days of the alleged violation.